Becoming a Better Business Broker Day 5: Being Effective At Deal Communications

 • "Why do they want to pay in all Bitcoin?"

-3. Are all parties up-to-date on the most recent deal updates?some text
+3. Are all parties up-to-date on the most recent deal updates?

 • We're guilty of this on occasion - you're in an email chain with the seller's lawyer, buyer's lawyer, buyer... and you forgot to include the seller and now they're hearing things for the first time about the deal from the buyer and not you - it's a bad look.